-Time management and “AttentionManagement” efforts are easily defeated when too many tasks confront us at once.
-I learned an anecdote suggesting that’s exactly why lion tamers use chairs, holding the seat of the chair or stool and pointing the legs at the lion.
+I once learned an anecdote suggesting that’s exactly why lion tamers use chairs, holding the seat of the chair or stool and pointing the legs at the lion.
 Do lions have some inordinate fear of chairs?
-Nope, lions are like us.
-They get overwhelmed with too much information.
-The lion tries to focus on all four legs at the same time.
-He can’t.
-So he becomes distracted, overwhelmed, passive, and less productive (“productive” in this case being interpreted as eating more trainers! ;).
+Nope, that’s not the problem.
+The problem they have is that they get overwhelmed by the four legs.
+It’s just too much information for them to handle.
+They try to focus on all four legs at once, but they can’t.
+So they become distracted, overwhelmed, and passive.

-With a New Year starting, it’s a great time to resolve to overcome lion syndrome and take action that will put us back in control.
-This means systems of organization and action that really work.
+With a New Year starting, it’s a great time to resolve to overcome lion syndrome and take action that will put you back in control.
+This means utilizing systems of organization and action that really work.
 That’s what I’ll be talking about in 2012 in my productivity training classes.
 Keep reading, and step by step, we’ll overcome Lion Syndrome.
 If you want some hands-on learning, about avoiding Lion Syndrome and other ways to lower your stress, get more done, and achieve your significant results, consider joining me in Austin for my next productivity training seminar.
 Read more and register here.

 photo by Eric Kilby